 The finding of this study was that 155 individuals (36%) in the Berberine group had recurrent polyps while in the placebo group this number was much higher with 216 (47%) individuals having recurrent polyps (adenoma).
 No colorectal cancers were detected during follow-up.
 The most common adverse event was constipation seen in 1% of patients in the Berberine group and 0.5% in the placebo group.
 There were no serious adverse events reported with Berberine use.

 The key take-away from this clinical study is that 0.3 grams of Berberine taken twice daily was found to be safe and effective in reducing the risk of recurrence of colorectal adenomas (polyps).
-Since there were no serious side-effects, use of Berberine could be a possible cancer preventive option for individuals who have had polypectomy (removal of polyps from colon).
+Since there were no serious side-effects found in the study when taken in right dosages, use of Berberine could be a possible cancer preventive option for individuals who have had polypectomy (removal of polyps from colon).

 Cancer patients often have to deal with different chemotherapy side effects which affect their quality of life and look out for alternative therapies for cancer.
 Taking the right nutrition and supplements based on scientific considerations (avoiding guesswork and random selection) is the best natural remedy for cancer and treatment related side-effects.